Irish Coffee

 Hot coffee sweetened and laced with Irish whiskey, topped with a thick float of lightly whipped cream poured over the back of a spoon so it sits in a cool collar above the warm drink.
 Sipped through the cream, never stirred.

 The pleasure is in the contrast: hot, bittersweet whiskey-laced coffee drawn up through a cool, barely-sweet collar of cream.
-The whiskey warms the chest while the cream softens its edge, and the brown sugar ties it together.
+The whiskey warms the chest while the cream softens its edge, and the sugar ties it together.
 Best on a cold night, never stirred.

 Whipping the cream just enough lowers its density so it floats on the denser, sugared coffee instead of sinking.
 Pouring it over a spoon spreads the flow gently to keep the layers separate, letting the hot drink come up through the cool cream.